skittree/DrummerScore/README.md

 ## Contact Information

-For any questions or inquiries about the HeartsOnFire ADT project, please contact us at skittree@gmail.com.
+For any questions or inquiries about the DrummerScore project, please contact us at skittree@gmail.com.

 We hope you find this software useful in your drum scoring endeavors!
 Happy drumming!